josephrexme/josephrex.me/_posts/2015-01-31-my-failed-lsb-steganography-algorithm.md

 {% image stegoOutput.png %}

-The distortion is from the middle to the bottom only because I splitted the image hex into two to leave the first half containing hex data untampered with.
+The distortion is from the middle to the bottom only because I splitted the image hex into two to leave the first half containing EXIF data untampered with.
 The other half whose LSB was modified now produces a malformed image output.

 A steganography software is to modify the media file with no obvious changes but I have a modification with a way too obvious change.
 I've had to put this aside for a while to get on with other work.
 If you have any suggestions to this algorithm, I'll appreciate them